 Supplying regular meter readings keeps your balance as accurate as possible.

 B: This is an example QR code you would find on your bill.
 Your bill's unique code contains information about your tariff and usage.
-Apps such as uSwitch's "Switching Made Simple" app can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.
+Some apps can scan this code, compare your current bill, and inform you if there are cheaper deals to switch to.

 D: This is the date your current plan ends.
 After this point you'll be rolled onto a tariff chosen by your supplier, which could cost you more.
 You should switch again onto a fixed plan at this point to avoid overpaying.